Scottish Episcopal Church History

 The king's guns pounded Norham Castle for six days until its Constable surrendered on August 29th.
 The army then advanced a little further into England, capturing the castles at Wark and Etal.
 Ford Castle was also surrendered by its castellan, Lady Elizabeth Heron.
 James remained at Ford until September 5th.
 Legend – but not actual history – claims that the king lingered at Ford because he was enthralled by the beautiful Lady Elizabeth.

 Two theories exist as to what happened next.
-In the first James's army was on the high ground of Branxton Hill in the process of returning to Scotland, having waited at Flodden until the expiry of the noon deadline for battle.
-The second theory says that, learning of Lord Surrey's move, James hurriedly brought his guns and army the mile from Flodden to Branxton Hill, and with the English army barring the way to Scotland.
+In the first James's army was on the high ground of Branxton Hill in the process of returning to Scotland, having waited at Flodden until the expiry of the deadline for battle.
+The second theory says that, learning of Lord Surrey's move, James hurriedly brought his guns and army the mile from Flodden to Branxton Hill, and with the English army between him and Scotland, although the ford for which the vanguard was heading was further up the Tweed river.
 There was no time to prepare proper gun positions and when fighting began, around 4-0pm, the recoil of king's guns was not contained by the hurriedly constructed gun positions.
 The guns were ineffective and the battle - for, under either theory, a battle it now had to be - would be decided by close combat and, indeed, the rain.

 The next day King James’s body was identified and brought to the chancel of Branxton Church, wrapped in what remained of the Royal Standard.
 It was embalmed at Berwick-upon-Tweed and the Earl of Surrey escorted the body to London, but it is uncertain what happened to it there.
 It may have been buried in an unmarked grave at Saint Michael’s, Cornhill (a church destroyed in the Great Fire of London and rebuilt by Christopher Wren) or it may be that the embalmed body was taken to Sheen Priory, close to Henry VIII’s palace at Richmond, to await Henry’s return from France, and from there disappeared into the mists of unknown history.
-What are said to be the king's sword, dagger and a turquoise ring, sent to him by the Queen of France to encourage the foray into England, are now at the College of Arms in London.
+The king's sword, dagger and also a turquoise ring, sent to him by the Queen of France to encourage the foray into England, are now in the keeping of the College of Arms in London.

 But, whatever happened to the body, Scotland’s Renaissance king was dead, aged forty.
 He had reigned since he was fifteen.
 A pious man, frequently on pilgrimage, who built many churches and who could speak a variety of languages – Lowland Scots, Gaelic, English, French, Italian, German, Flemish, Danish and Latin.
 A king who was often depressed and who gambled heavily but who also encouraged arts and science.
 A king fascinated by warfare, not only acquiring a formidable array of artillery for Scotland’s army but also strengthening the navy, including building the Michael, the biggest warship anywhere of its day.
 A king who fathered eleven children – six with Queen Margaret, of whom only the future James V survived infancy, and five by four other women.
 The oldest of these children, Alexander Stewart, Archbishop of St Andrews, died with his father at Flodden.